Timothy (grass): Cultivation and uses

 Timothy was unintentionally introduced to North America by early settlers, and was first described in 1711 by John Hurd from plants growing in New Hampshire.
 Hurd named the grass "hurd grass" but a farmer named Timothy Hanson began to promote cultivation of it as a hay about 1720, and the grass has been known by its present name since then.
 Timothy has now become naturalized throughout most of the US and Canada.

 It is commonly grown for cattle feed and, in particular, as hay for horses.
-It is relatively high in fibre, especially when cut late.
+It is relatively high in fiber, especially when cut late.
 It is considered a harsh, coarse grass little relished by livestock if cut earlier.
 It is considered part of the standard mix for grass hay and provides quality nutrition for horses.
 Timothy hay is a staple food for domestic pet rabbits, guinea pigs, chinchillas, and degus, often making up the bulk of their diet.
-Timothy hay is rich in long fibre and its abrasive texture helps to grind down the teeth, keeping both the teeth and jaw in good order.
+Timothy hay is rich in long fiber and its abrasive texture helps to grind down the teeth, keeping both the teeth and jaw in good order.

 Some caterpillars use it as a food plant, e.g. the Essex skipper (Thymelicus lineola) and the marbled white (Melanargia galathea).
 It also grows in roadsides and abandoned fields but generally requires nutrient-rich soils.

-Its pollen is a common allergen; it has recently been used in small amounts as part of a new hay fever vaccine Grazax, which is designed to recondition the body's immune system so it no longer responds to pollen.

 Plants persist through the winter.
 Dead, straw-colored flowering stems may persist, but only for a short time, and are recognized by the distinctive spike-like inflorescence.

+Medical uses

+Timothy grass pollen allergen is used to treat hay fever.

 Breeding objectives in timothy

-Nowadays, most breeding programs for forage grasses and especially timothy have been focusing on the improvement of dry matter yield, resistance to disease, dry matter digestibility, and nutritional value, which depends on target species and environment.
-Due to high phenotypic and genetic heterogeneity in individual plants, and the polyploidy of many species, breeding programs for timothy is accompanied by some difficulties.
+Breeding programs for forage grasses and especially timothy have been focusing on the improvement of dry matter yield, resistance to disease, dry matter digestibility, and nutritional value, which depends on target species and environment.
+Due to high phenotypic and genetic heterogeneity in individual plants, and the polyploidy of many species, breeding programs for timothy are accompanied by some difficulties.